mesopelagique/ExtractToSubformFormMacro/README.md

 ## TODO

 - manage group, page etc
-- find a way to reload forms:  ask to restart? (because bnew subform are not displayed without restart)
+- find a way to reload forms: ask to restart? (because new subform seems to not be displayed without restarting)

 ## Other components